17-Day Transatlantic Cruise

 A 17-day transatlantic cruise!
-This was our first cruise longer than seven days, our first transatlantic cruise, and our first trip to Spain.
-It was a seriously enjoyable experience.
+Our first cruise lasted longer than seven days, our first transatlantic cruise, and our first trip to Spain.
+It was a delightful experience.
 But wait!
 There’s more.

 After disembarking from the cruise ship, we spent four days in Barcelona and then flew to Italy, where we spent three or four days in Florence, Naples, Pompeii, Salerno, and Rome.
 Incredible!
 But, first, the cruise.